tylert/tylert.github.io/source/phone_goop.rst

   * "Maps and GPS Navigation OsmAnd+"
 #.
 Use "Locker", toggle "Admin enabled", accept the permission request and set it to Enable after 5 attempts.
 #.
 Use "FFUpdater", hit "+", select "Firefox Browser", allow access photos and media and allow install apps from unknown sources.
 #.
 Use "OsmAnd+", download "World overview map" and "Ontario Standard map.
+Allow it to access location all the time.
 #.
 Remove all the junk from your home screen and move your icons around as desired.